DrBlackross/super-simple-rsi/README.md

 But, looking at the script issuing its own BUY at 0.20419 USDT (which is fine)... after i posted a correction SELL just before, just means it will see the profit from anything after (like it did) and work from there with 'profit' being its main goal.

 Also there might be a BullTrap coming up in the chart, which this script will not see, unlike the Ai trained model will ironically, because programming BullTrap detection has been a PITA on any script.
-But timing past a bulltrap is better that's why this script usually doesn't care about the trap because of the 15 or even 5 minute polling of the market and just skips past it... either way it will still work towards a 'profit' (IE. dont touch it), unless i or you stop the script and delete the log file and restart it, then all the previous trade data will be lost and start a new and, well, profit loss could happen.
+But timing past a bulltrap is better that's why this script usually doesn't care about the trap because of the 15 or even 5 minute polling of the market and just skips past it... either way it will still work towards a 'profit' (IE. dont touch it), unless i or you stop the script and delete the log file and restart it, then all the previous trade data will be lost and it will start a new and, well, profit loss could happen.

 (a game of patience)